riwakaram/riwakaram/README.md

 - 👋 Hi, I’m @riwakaram
 - 👀 I’m interested in programming (duh), volleyball and reading
-- 🌱 I’m currently a senior at University of Balamand studying to become a computer engineer
+- 🌱 I’m currently a PhD student at the University of California, Irvine as a member of the Robot Ecology Lab
 - 💞️ I’m looking to collaborate in programming projects
 - 📫 How to reach me:
       Email: riwa.karam@gmail.com